pkulchenko/fullmoon/README.md

 table, such that `r.params.name` can be used to get the value of the `name` parameter from the earlier example.

-There is another kind of parameter called splat that is written as `*` and matches zero or more characters, *including* a forward slash (`/`).
-The splat is also stored in the `params` table under the `splat` name.
-For example, the route `"/download/*"` matches `/download/my/file.zip` and the splat gets the value of `my/file.zip`.
-If multiple splats are needed in the same route, then splats can be assigned names similar to other parameters: `/download/*path/*fname.zip` (although the same result can be achieved using `/download/*path/:fname.zip`, as the first splat captures all path parts except the filename).

-All parameters (including the splat) can appear in any part of the path and can be surrounded by other text, which needs to be matched exactly.
-This means that the route `"/download/*/:name.:ext"` matches `/download/my/path/file.zip` and `params.name` gets `file`, `params.ext` gets `zip` and `params.splat` gets `my/path` values.

 #### Optional parameters

 Any specified route fragment or parameter can be declared as optional by